Indian women's team suffers 18-run loss to NZ in one-off T20 International | Sports-Games

 For New Zealand, captain Sophie Devine (31 off 23 balls) and her opening partner Suzie Bates (36 off 34) scored the bulk of the runs.
 The duo gave the home side a flying start, stitching 60 runs for the opening wicket.

-India handed debuts to Simran and Meghana, while Mandhana did not start.
+India named Simran Bahadur and Meghana -- who are in the reserves for the 50-over World Cup -- in the playing XI while Mandhana did not start.

-Simran Bahadur dropped Devine off her own bowling in her first ball of her international career in the second over of the New Zealand innings and that proved costly for the visiting side.
+Simran dropped Devine off her own bowling in her first ball of the innings -- second over of New Zealand innings -- and that proved costly for the visiting side.
 Devine was on 1 at the time.

 The New Zealand captain celebrated the reprieve by hitting Simran for two sixes in the fifth over as the home side took 20 runs from that over.